 Dull complexion requires exfoliation in order to obtain a healthy, glowing and vibrant skin

 Light chemical peels can be done monthly to maintain glowing skin with hardly any downtime.
 One of clinic signature Medi-facial, Hollywood Facial’ uses a chemical peel in the procedure to boost the quality of the skin.
 Read more about Hollywood Facial

 Chemical peels are done regularly smoothen the skin and at the same time boost collagen production.
 This eventually reduces wrinkles and plumps up the skin.

 Sun Damaged Skin

-Chemical peels are most effective in repair of sun damaged skin through exfoliation of unhealthy skin and boost of collagen production to create a healthy radiant skin.
-By regular repair of the skin, incidence of skin cancers are reduced.
+Chemical peels are most effective in the repair of sun-damaged skin through exfoliation of unhealthy skin and boost of collagen production to create healthy radiant skin.
+By regular repair of the skin, the incidence of skin cancers is reduced.
 Treatments are done not only for the face but also the neck, back of neck, décolletage, arms and hands.

 What Are The Different Chemical Peels In The Clinic and The Indications?
 Sun Damaged Skin